In this section

 Family law duty lawyers are available in Brisbane, Cairns and Townsville.

-They also visit other Queensland towns when the Federal Circuit Court is sitting, where they are available on the first day on the circuit—usually a Monday at Southport, Maroochydore, Toowoomba, Ipswich, Bundaberg, Hervey Bay, Mackay and Rockhampton.
+They also visit other Queensland towns when the Federal Circuit and Family Court of Australia is sitting, where they are available on the first day on the circuit—usually a Monday at Southport, Maroochydore, Toowoomba, Ipswich, Bundaberg, Hervey Bay, Mackay and Rockhampton.
 Sitting dates may vary with the court calendar.

 Days duty lawyer service is available